truenas/middleware/docs/userguide/index.rst

 * Log Out has been moved from the upper right corner to the tree menu.

-The following features have been added:
+The following features have been added or changed:

+* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox has been added.

+* The "Domain logons" checkbox has been added to Services → CIFS.

-* The "IP Server" field has been added to Dynamic DNS.
+* The "IP Server" field has been added to Services → Dynamic DNS.

 Known Issues
 ------------